JuliaDynamics/LagrangianDescriptors.jl/docs/src/postprocessing.md

 ## Drawbacks

-This is much simpler to implement, *but* it has some drawbacks:
+For individual solutions, this is much simpler to implement, *but* it has some drawbacks:

 1. First, we will need to save each trajectory in full, for later post-processing, instead of only ``L_\mathrm{fwd}(t_f)`` and ``L_\mathrm{bwd}(t_f)``.
 Hence, this is much more memory demanding.
 Keep in mind we need to solve for a lot of trajectories.
 1. If we want the backward Lagrangian descriptors, we also need to set up and solve the system backward.
 1. Some solutions may have some spread out time steps saved by the solver.
 We either have to force it to save on a fine time mesh for an faster and accurate integration, or we use the interpolation present in the solution, which is usually much slower to compute.

-## Example
+## Example of post-processing a single solution

 Here we exemplify the idea by integrating a single solution of a scalar cubic equation using [JuliaMath/QuadGK.jl](https://github.com/JuliaMath/QuadGK.jl).